NarroApp/docs/source/includes/_articles.md

 skip | 0 | If specified, resulting dataset will skip first <n> records.

 <aside class="info">
-Remember — Article objects returned via this endpoint will not contain extracted links and topics.
+Remember — For attributes, see <a href="#retrieve-an-article">Retrieve an Article</a>.
+Article objects returned via this endpoint will not contain extracted links and topics.
 </aside>

 ## Article Submission